 5. Students will be able to specialize in public decision making-related domains positively affecting the environment

 Internships and graduate assistantships are an important part of the MA Environmental Studies program.
-The Office of Student Services administers these two programs at the Levin College.
+The Office of Student and Enrollment Services administers these two programs at the Levin College.
 They will be happy to speak with you about the requirements of our internships and about applying for a graduate assistantship.

 Internships help students build skills, learn how environmental organizations operate, and often lead to full time positions once the student has completed the MA degree.